Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 I worked on establishing the vertices needed for the bounce method.
 I also made the game over screen correcty restart the game when the player wants to quit the game.

+### 2023-06-05

+I worked on the bounce method, and I got the ball to bounce more correctly.
+I also worked on the math for the other stoppers.

 ## Eli White